Tulip-Dev/tulip/doc/user/functions.rst

 Import the data of selected columns on existing entities (node).

 For each row we compare the destination entity id to graph entities ids.
-If there is a correspondence we import the row data on the first matching entity.
+If there is a correspondence, the row data are imported on the first matching entity.
 If there is no entity with such id you can force the creation of a new entity with the “Create missing entities” option.

 Existing relations (edges)